EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/advanced-networking.md

 * Set `clientTrafficStrategy` to `"ServiceName"`.

-* Use cert-manager to configure a certificate based on the KurrentDB based around service names.
+* Use cert-manager to configure a certificate based on the KurrentDB service names.

 * Use trust-manager to configure clients to trust the self-signed certificates.